streptomyces/advancedR/README.md

 # 1. You cannot take the log of a negative number.

-# 2. Log of numbers less than 1 is negative.
+# 2. Log of (positive) numbers less than 1 is negative.

 # 3. Log of 1 is zero.